Better Bunching, Nicer Notching: Solutions

+The mid-censored Tobit estimator produces a value for the elasticity $e^*$ and picks the mixture of normals characterized by $(b^*, s^*);$ both of these imply a distribution of $y$: $G_y^{*} = G_y^{e^*,b^*,s^*}$.
+The Tobit best-fit distribution $G_y^*$ may or may not match the observed distribution of $y$, even if Assumption \ref{aspt:tobit}(i) is true; in case it does match, the equality $F_y=G_y^*$ implies $e^*=\eps$ by virtue of Assumption \ref{aspt:tobit}(i).
+In general, we may not have $F_y=G_y^*$ because the Tobit MLE does not necessarily minimize the distance between $F_{y}$ and $G_{y}^{e,b,s}$ for a choice of parameters $(e,b,s)$.
+In fact, the Tobit MLE minimizes the Kullback-Leibler divergence between two conditional distributions of $y$ given $X$ averaged over $X$, where the two conditional distributions are $F_{y|X}$ and $G_{y|X}^{e,b,s}$ for a choice of parameters $(e,b,s)$.
+These are two different minimization problems in general.
+Assumption \ref{aspt:tobit}(ii) states a condition on $F_{n^*|X}$ that guarantees that minimizing the average Kullback-Leibler divergence is equivalent to minimizing the distance between $F_{y}$ and $G_{y}^{e,b,s}$.

-To interpret \eqref{aspt:tobit2}, note that the objective function of the minimization problem is the average of two terms weighted by the bunching mass $B$ and $1-B$.
-The term on the LHS is the objective function of the least-squares problem conditional on $n^* \not \in [\underline{n}, \overline{n}]$, and the term on the RHS is an average of the log of the bunching mass conditional on $X$ assuming $F_{n^*|X}$ is normal.
+To interpret Assumption \ref{aspt:tobit}(ii), note that the objective function of the minimization problem in \eqref{aspt:tobit2} is a known function of $(\delta, \theta, s)$ once we fix $F_{n^*|X} \in \m{F}_{n^*|X}$ plus knowledge of the distribution of $X$, which is identified.
+That objective function is the average of two terms weighted by the bunching mass $B$ and $1-B$.
+The term on the LHS is the objective function of the least-squares problem conditional on $n^* \not \in [\underline{n}, \overline{n}]$, and the term on the RHS is an average of the log of the bunching mass conditional on $X$ in case the distribution of $n^*$ given $X$ were normal.
 Thus, the objective function is a ``penalized'' least-squares problem.
+To gain further insight, assume $\eps \approx 0$, so that $B \approx 0$ and $\underline{n} \approx \overline{n}$.
+In this case, \eqref{aspt:tobit2} is approximately